Former principal of Virginia school where 6-year-old shot teacher wasn’t warned about gun, lawyer claims

-RICHMOND, Va.
-(WAVY) – The former principal of Richneck Elementary School, where a 6-year-old is accused of shooting his teacher on Jan.
+The former principal of Richneck Elementary School, where a 6-year-old is accused of shooting his teacher on Jan.
 6, says she was not made aware of teachers’ concerns that the student had brought a weapon to school that day, her lawyer states.
+KTLA’s sister station WAVY reports.

 Briana Foster-Newton claims she was not part of the “unidentified school administrators” being reported to have been aware of the 6-year-old suspect having brought a gun to school on the day of the shooting, according to Attorney Pamela Johnson Branch.